Applying for the Uniform CPA Examination

 You may register online via credit card.
 To apply for the CPA Examination online, you will be asked to create a user account upon your first usage of our online application tool.
 If you’ve previously applied for the CPA Examination outside of our online application tool (via paper application or other method), you will need to import your previous application information.
 To do this, you will need to know the jurisdiction in which you sat for the examination as a first-time candidate, and your Jurisdiction ID Number.
 If you need your Jurisdiction ID number, click here.
 Registering for a user account will allow you to apply for the exam, maintain your current information, view your scores, check your application status and reprint your Notice(s) To Schedule.

-Delaware offers pre-evaluation as an optional service.
-A pre-evaluation will identify any academic deficiencies in your education before you submit a first-time application for the Exam.
-To begin the pre-evaluation process, please visit CPA Central.
-You must create a CPA Central user account before you can submit your pre-evaluation application online.
+Delaware offers the NASBA Advisory Evaluation as an optional service.
+An Advisory Evaluation will identify any academic deficiencies in your education before you submit a first-time application for the Exam.
+Please visit CPA Central for more information about submitting an Advisory Evaluation in this jurisdiction.
+You must create a CPA Central user account to begin the Advisory Evaluation process.

 Send any additional required information or documents to: